-The Council noted that the hasty arrangements for the meeting of the ad hoc Working Group on Seals and inadequate time for scientists to prepare for the meeting made it impossible for the experts to adequately consider the Canadian request (SCS Doc.
+The Council noted that the hasty arrangements of the meeting of the $ad\ hoc$ Working Group on Seals and inadequate time for scientists to prepare for the meeting made it impossible for the experts to adequately consider the Canadian request (SCS Doc.
 82/VI/1).